faded image of a woman touching her chest

 What causes it?

-Your pesky pregnancy hormone progesterone is at work again, relaxing all of your body’s smooth muscle tissue, which results in the inability for your esophagus to prevent stomach acid from making its way back up.
-Progesterone also makes digesting more sluggish, contributing to the heartburn.
-This effect could be compounded later on in the pregnancy as Baby grows and crowds your abdominal cavity.
+Pesky progesterone is at work again, relaxing all of your body’s smooth muscle tissue, which results in the decrease in effectiveness of those muscles holding your stomach closed.
+The result?
+Stomach acid more easily creeps back up towards your throat.
+Progesterone also makes digestion more sluggish, contributing to those feelings of heartburn.
+This effect is often compounded later on in pregnancy as Baby grows and puts physical pressure on your stomach.

 Tips?